Lifejackets

 Most people who drown are within 15 metres of safety.
 The simple act of wearing a lifejacket can save your life by buying you precious time until someone can rescue you.

-Learn more about hosting a Lifejacket Clinic at your facility or in your community.
+Host a Lifejacket Clinic at your facility or in your community with these tips.

 Learn to Swim